 Click "Mark Reviewed" on any alert card to clear it from the active feed.
 Reviewed alerts are faded but not deleted — they remain visible in the feed for audit purposes.
 The "Export Sentinel Log" button at the bottom of the feed exports all alerts (reviewed and active) to CSV.

 The MTM Audit Log is a formatted record of every patient encounter in your cohort, with CPT codes auto-suggested based on encounter type and adherence pattern.
-It sits at the bottom of your dashboard and updates automatically whenever a new assessment is logged.
+It sits in the MTM Services tab of your dashboard (below the Session Timer) and updates automatically whenever a new assessment is logged.

 These are suggestions based on encounter data.
 Always verify against your specific payer's requirements and your own clinical documentation before billing.